knmeiss/devrel-networkgraph-framework/README.md

 This repository contains:

-- The presentation from my [DevRelCon NY 2025 talk](https://docs.google.com/presentation/d/1t3M_Qy__lAfB3vsM5rnt0dKi1Z4W-kHPBpjSgqdc53Q/edit?usp=sharing)
+- The presentation from my talk at DevRelCon 2025
 - Visual examples of each variation the framework
 - Editable files so you can adapt the model for your own organization